-London's Fred Gibson, better known as Fred Again.., also derives much of his sound from the darker side of Techno, but he adds a unique twist.
+London's Fred Gibson, better known as Fred Again.., also derives much of his sound from a mix of Techno and House, but he adds a unique twist.
 In 2019, Gibson began a project titled Actual Life, which involves him collecting samples from various sources—voice memos, social media clips, and music by other artists—and incorporates them into original tracks.
 Many of the themes throughout his sets center around mental health and well-being, a seemingly unusual pairing given the commercial EDM/Dance Pop mood.
 Fred's refreshing twist on the genre has resulted in a surge in his popularity: 9M Spotify monthly listeners gained in two years, in addition to 52M+ YouTube Channel Views and an Instagram following of 512K.
 The DJ's latest album, Actual Life 3, was released on Oct.
 11 of this year, resulting in him being crowned one of Spotify's top playlisted artists.

 Where Is Dance Pop Now?